top of page

 Harvesting Guidelines

 Willow bark is best harvested in the spring when the tree's sap is flowing and leaf buds are forming.
-While willows typically grow near water, those in drier environments have higher levels of salicin.
-To harvest willow cuttings without harming the tree, use healthy branches that are 1-3 inches in diameter and practice coppicing.
+While willows typically grow near water, those in drier environments tend to have higher levels of salicin, the active compound responsible for its medicinal properties.
+To harvest willow without damaging the tree, use healthy branches that are 1-3 inches in diameter and practice coppicing.
+This method allows for the regrowth of the tree and ensures sustainable harvesting for future use.

 Safety: